Trading Education

 • Check if volume is confirming or diverging from price

-Step 5: Check Indicators (30 seconds)
+Step 5: Check indicators (30 seconds)

 • What does RSI say?
 Overbought/oversold?